areotwister/Master_Vorbereitung/Rechnerarchitektur/slides_with_undertitle/Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46.md

 - ![new_85](./_Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46_imgs/new_01:28:56_0062.png)
 - `1:28:57`: all of **which needs to be active after the call that of course you need to save as a caller** but **everything which is not needed which is kind of only used your internally either in this part or in this part, you can temporaries for that**.
 - ![new_86](./_Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46_imgs/new_01:29:09_0063.png)
-- `1:29:15`: and **of course you run out of stack space like if you have fifty registers (you cannot put them all into this that frame)?, then you need to put them on the stack anyhow**.

 - `1:29:29`: okay so so the basic ideas **at the leaf you just want to use as many temporaries as possible because those you just can use, override work with them**.
 - `1:29:38`: **and only those things like which we see her in the background this r a that one the return address needs to be saved**.
 - `1:29:48`: **if you're if you're across this call here because you need to return yourself here**.